What is an Ansible Playbook?

 state: started

-hosts A collection of hosts that are often grouped together as a host group and defined in an inventory file.
+• Hosts are used to define a collection of hosts that are often grouped together as a host group and defined in an inventory file.

-tasks a collection of activities to be completed, all tasks would be stated below this
+• Tasks a collection of activities to be completed, all tasks would be stated below this

 Then we have two jobs with two modules, the first of which is yum and the second of which is service.